ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 }
 ```

-Composition of reader monad with StateMonadImpl.
+And the implementation with StateMonadImpl.

 ```scala mdoc
 trait ReaderStateMonadImpl extends ReaderStateMonadForwarder {